ArenaEV.com ArenaEV.com

 — Latexi (@latexiii95) November 21, 2024

-Anyway, the regulation also requires that the driver has to be within 236 inches of the vehicle being summoned at all times.
+Anyway, the regulation also requires that the driver has to be within 20 ft of the vehicle being summoned at all times.
 All of these limitations do make Actually Smart Summon not actually that smart, but it is a start.
 Tesla has been working behind the scenes to get R79 updated or repealed, in order to allow for further autonomy, but it has been primarily focused on getting FSD approved.
 Maybe a repeal of the regulation could be coming, in which case it will help ASS as well.

 Via